locessentials/eng401-business-english-us/unit4/week11/crisis-communication.md

 ### Where to Share

-Post your analysis to our **Teams channel** before or during class.
+Post your analysis to our discussion forum before or during class.
 Include:
 - Brief context about the organization and crisis (2-3 sentences)
 - Link to or screenshot of the communication (if available/appropriate)
 - Your completed analysis chart